Informatievlaanderen/VSDS-LDES-E2E-testing/tests/038.discover-ldes-structure/README.md

-# LDES Client Can Replicate an LDES
+# LDES Discoverer can discover the structure of an event stream or view

-The test verifies that the LDES Client can replicating a (small subset of the) Gent P+R dataset.
-It uses a context containing a (LDES Server) simulator serving the fragments, a workflow containing the LDES Client and a http sender and a message sink backed by a data store (mongodb).
+The test verifies that the LDES Discoverer can discover the structure of a (small subset of the) Geomobility dataset.
+It uses a context containing a (LDES Server) simulator serving the fragments and the LDES Discoverer.

-The simulator (http://localhost:9011) is seeded by a subset of the Gent P+R dataset containing five fragments of which the first four fragments contain 250 members each and the last one contains 16 members, making a total of 1016 LDES members served.
+The simulator (http://localhost:9011) is seeded by a subset of the Geomobility dataset containing a root fragment which refers to a view with a timebased hierarchical fragmentation strategy and a view without a fragmentation strategy, leading to only paginate the members.

 ## Test Setup